 Professor Terje Andreas Eikemo from NTNU’s Department of Sociology and Political Science says this is due to the fact that newly arrived migrants tend to be especially resourceful.
 Eikemo is also the head of CHAIN.

 Migrants often have better than average health, both in their country of origin and the hosting country, and they are also less likely to make use of health services.
-Indeed, these are people who have left their home countries with all that entails, and who are willing to take a risk to achieve a goal.
+Indeed, these are people who have left their home countries with all that entails.
+They are willing to take a risk to achieve a goal.
 Migrants’ goals usually revolve around pursuing better work opportunities.

 “Our study also shows that first-generation immigrants typically have better mental health than second-generation migrants, which indicates that their health advantage decreases over time,” says Eikemo.